reggieb/workflow_to_hash/README.md

 [Piotr Murach's FiniteMachine](https://github.com/piotrmurach/finite_machine)
 but is not limited to that environment.

-When building state matchine, I regularly find that state needs to move in a sequence of steps.
+When building state matchines, I regularly find that state needs to move in a sequence of steps.
 For example, `:one` to `:two` to `three`.
 In FiniteMachine, to achieve that you can do this: